Sovereign-Labs/sovereign-sdk/examples/demo-simple-stf/README.md

         // The first transaction that finds the correct hash would break the loop and return early.
     }
 ```
-The above function reads the data from the blob, computes the hash, compares it with the desired hash, and returns a `BatchReceipt` indicating whether the preimage was successfully submitted or not.
+The above function reads the data from the blob, computes the `hash`, compares it with the `desired_hash`, and returns a `BatchReceipt` indicating whether the preimage was successfully submitted or not.

 The last method is `end_slot`, like before the implementation is trivial: